json420/degu/doc/degu.client.rst

         The *address* argument provided to the constructor.

+        See :ref:`client-address` for details.

     .. attribute:: options

         A ``dict`` containing the client configuration options.

-        This will contain the values of any keyword-only *options* provided to the constructor, and will otherwise contain the default values for all other *options* that weren't explicitly provided.
+        This will contain the values of any keyword *options* provided to the constructor, and will otherwise contain the default values for the remaining configuration.

+        See :ref:`client-options` for details.

     .. method:: connect()

-        Create a new :class:`Connection` instance.
+        Create and return a new :class:`Connection` instance.